Cancer Research UK logo.

 • how long you have been having the problems

-• the type of issues you have, such as general worries about not coping, relationship problems, phobias
+• the type of issues you have, such as general worries about not coping, relationship problems or phobias

-The important thing to remember is to tell your counsellor if you feel uncomfortable.
+Tell your counsellor if you feel uncomfortable.
 For example, if they ask you questions that you don’t want to answer.
+Therapy can be challenging at times because of the issues talked about.
+It is important to find the right balance.
+Let your counsellor know if this balance feels off.

 It’s okay to try different counsellors